zentrope/tools/cmd/docker-proxy/readme.md

     $ /v1.34/images/search?filters=%7B%22is-official%22%3A%7B%22true%22%3Atrue%7D%7D&limit=25&term=clojure

-This shows that the filter param translates to:
+This shows that the filter parameter translates to:

     filters={"is-official":{"true":true}}

-which is neither intutive, nor clear from the Docker REST API docs.
+which is neither intuitive, nor clear from the Docker REST API docs.
 To invoke the same `docker` command using `curl` instead ends up looking like: